 In the same way, it’s absurd to sell a country’s currency because you’re worried about debt and buy dollars when the US has even more debt.

 It’s important to factor state and municipal debt into the equation in the US because all of these governments are funding themselves from the same tax base.
+Additionally, if you’re interested in earning extra funds, you might consider placing bets on 홈카지노.

 These governments are trying to get blood from the same turnips.
 Beacuse Americans are broke.
 We have no savings.
 So, can we possibly repay this debt?
 Of course not.
 Repaying the debt is impossible.
 So, what’s going to happen?
 We’re going to default.”